Defence of Australia policy: Criticisms

 Most criticisms of the DOA policy focus on the policy's inflexibility.
 In particular, it is argued that Australia's foreign relations and defence interests require a force capable of rapidly deploying outside Australia.
 It is also argued that the DOA force structure was not capable of adequately responding to threats other than a direct attack on Australian soil.
 Furthermore, it is also argued that the DOA policy is unsuitable for coping with the less stable geopolitical conditions since the end of the Cold War, which has seen the Australian Army deployed more often than anticipated under DOA.

-A satirical routine of this policy, particularly its reliance on Cold War enemies and the dichotomy of Australia's trade policy was done in the Australian TV Show Utopia with the theoretical minister asking arms of the government who the policy was aimed at fighting.

 To a large extent, the Liberal Party government elected in 1996 embraced the criticisms and re-oriented Australian defence policy by placing greater emphasis on the ADF's ability to deploy overseas.
 This did not, however, represent a return to "forward defence" as it involved Australian expeditionary forces deploying from bases in Australia, and not the permanent stationing of Australian military units overseas.
 Furthermore, defending Australia from external attack remained the Australian Defence Force's primary responsibility.